 This is how far behind the world is on controlling planet-warming pollution

-The hottest year on record is coming to a close, emissions of planet-warming gasses are still rising globally and the most ambitious climate goal set by world leaders is all but impossible to meet, according to a new analysis by the United Nations.
+The hottest year on record is coming to a close, emissions of planet-warming gases are still rising globally, and the most ambitious climate goal set by world leaders is all but impossible to meet, according to a new analysis by the United Nations.

 The annual report from the U.N.
 Environment Program lays out how far behind the world is on controlling planet-warming pollution, most of which comes from burning oil, gas and coal.